 Question 1: How does lubrication affect OEE?

-Effective lubrication reduces breakdowns and downtime, improving overall equipment effectiveness (OEE).
-It also facilitates preventive maintenance, reducing costs associated with unexpected repairs.
+Effective lubrication reduces breakdowns and stops, thus improving overall equipment effectiveness (OEE).
+It also facilitates preventive maintenance, reducing costs related to unexpected repairs.

 Question 2: What are the key indicators for good lubrication management?

-Important indicators include downtime frequency, component life, and maintenance costs.
+Important indicators include stop frequency, component lifespan, and maintenance costs.
 Real-time monitoring, as offered by TeepTrak, helps analyze this data.

-Question 3: What are the first steps to take to improve lubrication management?
+Question 3: What first steps should be taken to improve lubrication management?

-Start by evaluating your current practices and training your staff on lubrication protocols.
-Integrate digital solutions for real-time monitoring and analysis.
+Start by evaluating your current practices and train your personnel on lubrication protocols.
+Integrate digital solutions to monitor and analyze in real-time.

 0 Comments